-Turn off the Vehicle Dynamic Control System (if so equipped).
+- 1. Turn off the Vehicle Dynamic Control System (if so equipped). - 6-14 In case of emergency

 - Activate the Electronic Locking Rear Differential (E-Lock) System (if so equipped). - 3.
 Make sure the area in front and behind the vehicle is clear of obstructions. - 4.
-Turn the steering wheel right and left to clear an area around the front tires. - Slowly rock the vehicle forward and backward. - Shift back and forth between R (reverse) and D (drive). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D. - Do not spin the tires above 35 mph (55 km/h) or above 12 mph (20 km/h) if the E-Lock System is engaged. - If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.
+Turn the steering wheel right and left to clear an area around the front tires. - Slowly rock the vehicle forward and backward. - Shift back and forth between R (reverse) and D (drive). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D. - Do not spin the tires above 35 mph (55 km/h) or above 12 mph (20 km/h) if the E-Lock System is engaged. - 6.
+If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.